lawwantsin/auto-heroku/README.md

 4. It'll run the migrations.
 5. opens the app in your default browser.

-URL will be (in this example) https://penguins-rule.herokuapp.com.
+Final URL will be (in this example) https://penguins-rule.herokuapp.com.

 ### CLEAN UP